Five Historical Facts from Darcy & Elizabeth: Hope of the Future

-For two amazing references on the full history of the Coldstream Guards Regimental Band, Google Books provides these to read freely–
+For an amazing reference on the full history of the Coldstream Guards Regimental Band, Google Books provides this to read freely–

 Horse racing has been a part of English culture for longer than recorded history.
 The earliest written mention of “running horses” is a record of Hugh, from the French House of Capet, gifting horses as a present to King Athelstan of England in the 9th to 10th century.
 The first record of horse race meetings occurred during the reign of Henry I at Smithfield in London during the annual St. Bartholomew’s horse fair.
 These, and other vague references hint at the intense interest in horses and racing in Britain, but there is no question that it was King James I who established the sport as it is now known.

 In the early 1600s, while on a hunt, King James stumbled across an open stretch of heathland near the sleepy village of Newmarket.
 Already a lover of equestrian pursuits, he recognized its potential and built the first grandstand on the heath, as well as a palace and stables.
 After Charles II was restored to the throne, horseracing flourished and developed.
 An expert, passionate horseman schooled by the Duke of Newcastle, King Charles rebuilt and enlarged the Palace House, and in 1669 moved his entire court to Newmarket twice yearly for the racing season.
 Newmarket became known as the “unofficial” capital with affairs of state conducted alongside horse racing, womanizing, hawking, and cock-fighting!